pjha99/News_Segment_Classification/README.md

 ### Metrics
 We will use precision to determine the model result.
-We can clearly see that model 2 2hich was created using Bidirectional RNN and LSTM outperformed the baseline model in terms of precision score.
+We can clearly see that model 2 which was created using Bidirectional RNN and LSTM outperformed the baseline model in terms of precision score.

 | Labels        | Model_1 Precision   | Model_2 Precision |
 | ------------- |---------------------|-------------------|